Earth has many processes that regulate carbon, atmospheric carbon dioxide and its role in the carbon cycle and climate. How much do you know?

 Using NASA satellites such as Landsat, people can study the severity, size and location of forest fires from space, and we can estimate how much carbon is released into the atmosphere as the fires burn.

 Collectively, the entire human race breathes out about 2000 lbs of carbon dioxide (roughly 1 metric ton) per day.
+With about seven billion humans on Earth, we collectively release about 7 billion kilograms (7 million metric tons) of carbon dioxide each day into the atmosphere.
 However, this does not contribute to the build-up of carbon dioxide in our atmosphere that we are seeing because all the carbon in our body comes either directly or indirectly from plants, and those plants took it out of the air only recently.
 When we breathe out, all the carbon dioxide we exhale has already been accounted for.
 By breathing out, we are simply returning to the air the same carbon that was there to begin with.
-This is why it's called a carbon cycle.
+This is why it's called a "carbon cycle."

 Oxygen has an atomic mass of 16 while carbon has an atomic mass of 12.
 The atomic mass of an element is the average mass of the protons, neutrons and electrons in an atom of that element when it is at rest.